talonlikeaclaw/canadian-immigration-visualization/planning/Backup.md

 - Background and foreground colors do not have a sufficient contrast ratio.
   - low-contrast text is difficult or impossible for many users to read.
 - Image elements do not have [alt] attributes
-  - infomative elements should aim for short, descriptive alternate text. decoratice elements can be ignored with an empty alt attribute.
+  - informative elements should aim for short, descriptive alternate text. decorative elements can be ignored with an empty alt attribute.

 **Additional Items to Check Manually**